 - AP Advanced Placement courses include highly interested and skilled students in grades 10-12 who take College Board approved AP courses.
 All students enrolled in Advanced Placement courses are required to take the Advanced Placement Examination for each course.
-To sign up for the AP exam, students must pay the required fee set by the College Board on MySchoolBucks.
+To sign up for the AP exam, students must pay the required fee set by the College Board on Linq Connect.
 Additionally, students will create a myap.collegeboard.org account and join their class section. - EXCEL Provides a team-based, interdepartmental organization of Regents-level curriculum in grades 9 and 10.
-The emphasis is on successful completion and reinforcement of basic skills and Regents requirements. - Lab School An alternative research based program, designed around community, conceptual learning, and academic achievement. - Honors Challenging courses for highly interested and capable students.
+The emphasis is on successful completion and reinforcement of basic skills and Regents requirements. - Honors Challenging courses for highly interested and capable students.
 Honors math courses include students who have accelerated their mathematics program.